AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 #### Feature differences

-After you modify a Journey Optimizer journey in Journey canvas, the functionality might change for the following features, depending on your modifications:
+After you modify a Journey Optimizer journey in Journey canvas, The options that are available in the [!UICONTROL **Arrow settings**] drop-down field change, depending on your modifications.
+For more information, see [Configure settings](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

-* The values shown in the [!UICONTROL **Node type**] field change.

-* The options that are available in the [!UICONTROL **Arrow settings**] drop-down field change.

-For more information about these fields, see [Configure settings](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).
+The [!UICONTROL **Node type**] field is available only in Journey Optimizer.
+It is not available when viewing a Journey Optimizer journey in Journey canvas, regardless of whether you make modifications to the journey in Journey canvas.

 #### Synchronization differences